S-75 Dvina

 The S-75 (Russian: С-75; NATO reporting name SA-2 Guideline) is a Soviet-designed, high-altitude air defence system.
 It is built around a surface-to-air missile with command guidance.
 Following its first deployment in 1957 it became one of the most widely deployed air defence systems in history.
+It was produced in the People's Republic of China under the names HQ-1 (under licence) and HQ-2 (modified, named FT-2000A).
+Egyptian engineers produced a reverse-engineered S-75 with the name Tayir-as-Sabah.

-It scored the first destruction of an enemy aircraft by a surface-to-air missile, with the shooting down of a Taiwanese Martin RB-57D Canberra over China on 7 October 1959 that was hit by a salvo of three V-750 (1D) missiles at an altitude of 20 km.
+The S-75 system scored the first destruction of an enemy aircraft by a surface-to-air missile with the shootdown of a Taiwanese Martin RB-57D Canberra over China on 7 October 1959, which was hit by a salvo of three V-750 (1D) missiles at an altitude of 20 km.
 This success was credited to Chinese fighter aircraft at the time to keep the S-75 program secret.

 This system first gained international fame when an S-75 battery, using the newer, longer-range, higher-altitude V-750VN (13D) missile was deployed in the 1960 U-2 incident, when it shot down the U-2 of Francis Gary Powers overflying the Soviet Union on May 1, 1960.
 The system was also deployed in Cuba during the Cuban Missile Crisis, when it shot down another U-2 (piloted by Rudolf Anderson) overflying Cuba on October 27, 1962, almost precipitating a nuclear war.
-North Vietnamese forces used the S-75 extensively during the Vietnam War to semi-successfully defend Hanoi and Haiphong against US bombing.
-It was produced in the People's Republic of China under the names HQ-1 (under licence) and HQ-2 (modified, named FT-2000A).
-Egyptian engineers produced a reverse-engineered S-75 with the name Tayir-as-Sabah.
+North Vietnamese forces would use the S-75 extensively during the Vietnam War against US air power, such as in the defence of Hanoi and Haiphong.
+The SAM threat would lead the United States to develop tactics to counter the S-75, such as the Wild Weasel aircraft armed with anti-radiation missiles.

+The system remains in limited service, with modified missiles being used by Russia as target missiles (RM; ракета мишень).